Remod-org/MoMRevisited/README.md

   - Scripts to facilitate server injection and client startup
   - Required server config changes to disable EAC and the proprietary Limbic subsystem.

+## NOTES

-NOTE: You must own a licensed copy of the game to use this code.
+  - You must own a licensed copy of the game to use this code.
 Any other use may constitute a violation.
+  - Since EAC will be disabled, keep this in mind for potential hackers with 'improved' clients and scripts.

 ## Server instructions
   - Edit your game server configs as follows